MeVisLab/examples/mevislab.github.io/content/tutorials/image_processing/image_processing3.md

 In this example, you will segment the brain of an image and show the segmentation results as an overlay on the original image.

-## Steps to do
+## Steps to Do
-### Develop your network
+### Develop Your Network
 Add a `LocalImage` module to your workspace and select load *$(DemoDataPath)/BrainMultiModal/ProbandT1.dcm*.
 Add a `View2D` module and connect both as seen below.

 ![Example Network](/images/tutorials/image_processing/network_example3.png "Example Network")

-### Add the RegionGrowing module
+### Add the RegionGrowing Module
 Add the `RegionGrowing` module and connect the input with the `LocalImage` module.
 You will see a message *results invalid*.
-The reason is, that a region growing always needs a starting point for getting similar pixels.
+The reason is that a region growing always needs a starting point for getting similar voxels.
 The output of the module does not show a result in *Output Inspector*.

 ![Results Invalid](/images/tutorials/image_processing/network_example3a.png "Results Invalid")

 Add a `SoView2DMarkerEditor` to your network and connect it with your `RegionGrowing` and with the `View2D`.
-Clicking into your viewer now creates markers which can be used for the region growing.
+Clicking into your viewer now creates markers that can be used for the region growing.

 ![SoView2DMarkerEditor](/images/tutorials/image_processing/SoView2DMarkerEditor.png "SoView2DMarkerEditor")

 The region growing starts on manually clicking *Update* or automatically if *Update Mode* is set to *Auto-Update*.
 We recommend to set update mode to automatic update.
-Additionally you should set the *Neighborhood Relation* to *3D-6-Neighborhood (x,y,z)*, because then your segmentation will also affect the z-axis.
+Additionally, you should set the *Neighborhood Relation* to *3D-6-Neighborhood (x,y,z)*, because then your segmentation will also affect the z-axis.

 Set *Threshold Computation* to *Automatic* and define *Interval Size* as 1.600 % for relative, automatic threshold generation.